-Note: SSH (page 229) keys are not stored in the configuration database and must be backed up separately.
+Note: SSH (page 225) keys are not stored in the configuration database and must be backed up separately.
+System host keys are files with names beginning with ssh_host_in/usr/local/etc/ssh/.
+The root user keys are stored in /root/.ssh.

 There are two types of passwords.
 User account passwords for the base operating system are stored as hashed values, do not need to be encrypted to be secure, and are saved in the system configuration backup.
 Other passwords, like iSCSI CHAP passwords, Active Directory bind credentials, and cloud credentials are stored in an encrypted form to prevent them from being visible as plain text in the saved system configuration.
-The key or seed for this encryption is normally stored only on the boot device.
-When Save Config is chosen, a dialog gives the option to Export Password Secret Seed with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
+The key or seed for this encryption is normally stored only on the operating system device.
+When Save Config is chosen, a dialog gives the option to Export Password Secret Seed with the saved configuration, allowing the configuration file to be restored to a different operating system device where the decryption seed is not already present.
 Configuration backups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.